 As a small business owner, the only way you will ever get everything done is by delegating.
 Delegation is a vital skill that needs to be refined and practiced, and once mastered is the key to profitable time management.

 Too often, owners and managers believe that it will be “faster” or “more efficient” to complete the task themselves than to train and monitor someone else.
-Other times, there are no internal resources to download assignments to.
+Other times, there are no internal resources to download assignments.